LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/questions.md

 - **Enable Indentation**: Affects the display of options in text-only channels.
 Enable this to indent (with one tab space) the multiple choice options under the question.
 Disable this to align them under the question without an indent.

+#### Notes on Multiple Choice questions

+- For the number of buttons that you can add, check the limitations for the channels in use.
+(For example, while Conversational Cloud doesn't have a limitation here, Facebook's limit is 3 buttons.)

 ### Text questions

 Text questions expect and wait for a text-based response from the consumer.